djudjuu/mazerobot-python/README.md

 Me: Adaptations I did to Joel Lehman's neuroevolution experiments for my master's thesis.
+Description of the experiments are in chapter 3 of thesis.pdf

 Original by Joel:
 mazerobot-python